JoepVanlier/ysfx/README.md

   `xattr -dr com.apple.quarantine /Path/To/Plugin/VST3/ysfx-s instrument.vst3`

 Where you should fill in the path where the plugin is located on your system.

+# Troubleshooting FAQ

+#### - I'm running YSFX and "Load" doesn't bring up a file browser.

+On some versions of Linux (reported for Debian Trixie at least), the native file file chooser may fail to open.
+If this happens, you can set an option in the preferences file to use a built-in file browsing dialog instead.

+- Go to your application config folder, (likely `~/.config`, though this depends on your system configuration).
+- Locate a file named  `ysfx_saike_mod.prefs`.
+- Open the file and find the field `ysfx_use_native_file_picker`.
+- Set its value to `0` and save the file (make sure the plugin is *not* running while you make this change).
+- Next time you run the plugin, it should use the fallback file dialog.

+It may not be as nice as native, but at least you'll be able to load files.

 # Helping out